spyder-ide/spyder-docs/doc/call-for-help.rst

 Python subreddits
 ~~~~~~~~~~~~~~~~~

-`r/python`_ and `r/learnpython`_ are also resources you can use to ask about and discuss issues with Python and its packages.
+`r/python`_ and `r/learnpython`_ are resources you can use to ask about and discuss issues with Python and its packages.
-The former is aimed more at general Python usage and the latter more at beginners.
+The former is aimed more at general Python usage, and the latter more specifically at beginners.

 .. _r/python: https://www.reddit.com/r/Python/
 .. _r/learnpython: https://www.reddit.com/r/learnpython/